-MacBook Financing: Ways to Pay for a New Computer
+MacBook Financing: How to Pay for a New Computer

-Read below for a detailed breakdown of MacBook financing options, including offers from Apple as well as other types of credit products such as personal loans and student loans.
+We’ll break down your MacBook financing options, including offers from Apple as well as other credit products, like personal loans and credit cards.

 Apple financing options